ProtonVPN/win-app/README.md

 </configuration>
 ```

-This forces the ProtonVPN update service to send all Web traffic through local proxy openend
+This forces the ProtonVPN update service to send all Web traffic through local proxy opened
 by the Fiddler.

 #### OpenVPN